 Why is cannabis contaminant testing important?
 In a study from University of California Davis, medical marijuana obtained from Northern California dispensaries were found to contain traces of bacteria and fungi.
 The study concluded that 90% of the cannabis tested had microorganisms which may lead to serious lung infections.

-This is why it’s absolutely critical for the growers’ reputation and user safety to have cannabis samples tested.
+This is just one example of why it is critical to have cannabis samples tested.

 Contaminated Cannabis Is Dangerous

 As mentioned, certain contaminants found in marijuana can cause lung and other respiratory illnesses.
 In Los Angeles, one man died from a rare fungal infection after using medical marijuana as part of a cancer treatment.
 The testing of 20 samples acquired from local dispensaries revealed traces of a dangerous fungi.

 What Is Included in a Marijuana Contaminant Test?

 Contaminants found in cannabis can come from a number of sources, including but not limited to, pesticides, growth mediums, groundwater, pests, and airborne pollutants.
 Marijuana contamination testing at Modern Canna utilizes the latest instrumentation for identifying known toxins to humans.
 Below, find some of the testing we perform.